 Barbara Pierce and George H. W. Bush kicked off their storybook romance as teenagers after first crossing paths at a Christmas party.
-The two dated long distance for a year and half before George left to fly in World War II.
-Right before his deployment, he proposed in August 1943.
+The two dated long distance for a year and a half before George left to fly in World War II.
+Right before his deployment in August of 1943, he proposed.

 "I love you, precious; with all my heart," George wrote in 1943.
 "And to know that you love me means my life.
 How often I have thought about the immeasurable joy that will be ours someday.
 Goodnite, my beautiful.
 Every time I say beautiful, you about kill me, but you'll have to accept it."
 All significant others, take note!